 Romance has become an inseparable part of Cinema.
-Indian movies have explored this genre over the years by making some great fab movies & have given a lovable treat to the audience.
+Indian movies have explored this genre over the years by making some great, fab movies, which have given the audience a lovable treat.

 So has the regional Marathi Cinema.
-It has also made various, content-driven Romantic movies in recent years and gained immense popularity all over India & even in the international film festivals also.
+In recent years, it has also made various content-driven Romantic movies and gained immense popularity all over India and even in international film festivals.

-Other Regional Languages like Telugu, Tamil, Malayalam all are producing quality work in Romance genre.
+Other Regional Languages like Telugu, Tamil, and Malayalam all produce quality work in the Romance genre.

-Presenting some Best Marathi Romantic Movies which has spread lots of love among the audiences.
+Presenting some of the Best Marathi Romantic Movies which have spread lots of love among the audiences.

 Best Marathi Romantic Movies You Must Watch

-A story about a bad breakup between the young couple Alok & Indu.
-We see the bitter end of their relationship is the central plot.
+This is a story about a bad breakup between the young couple Alok and Indu.
+The central plot shows the bitter end of their relationship.

-It gets an interesting turn when Alok ’s parents come to know about the situation so they both get involved in it to reconcile, despite Alok’s disinterest.
+It takes an interesting turn when Alok’s parents learn about the situation, so they both get involved to reconcile despite Alok’s disinterest.

-Special mention- Cinematography by Milind Jog is brilliant, he makes every single frame look beautiful, also some camera movements which has never been used in Marathi Cinema.
+Special mention: Milind Jog’s cinematography is brilliant.
+He makes every single frame look beautiful, and he uses some camera movements that have never been used in Marathi Cinema.

 Written & Directed by Varun Narvekar